About the Technical Development and Modernisation project

-The University's Technical Development and Modernisation project has successfully secured £400,000 from the Higher Education Funding Council for England (HEFCE) to pioneer career pathways for technicians.
+The project secured £400,000 of funding from the Higher Education Funding Council for England (HEFCE) to pioneer career pathways for technicians.

 This project was vitally important to institutions across the country in unlocking the untapped potential of their technical workforce.
 The technical role in higher education has been neglected and overlooked by the wider sector, which has historically failed to identify the invaluable expertise and knowledge of their technical workforce.